 FILING BEFORE DIVORCE

-By filing before or during the divorce process, you can provide immediate relief with more options at a lower cost for both parties.
+By filing before or during the divorce process, you can obtain immediate relief with far more options for full Chapter 7 relief at a lower cost for both parties.
 This can assure that neither party is straddled with large joint debts that become unpayable, subjecting both parties to suits by creditors for years after the divorce is finalized.
 Filing for bankruptcy before divorce allows for thorough advanced planning and assists in protecting the maximum amount of assets while providing fast and affordable relief, sometimes individually, and sometimes through joint proceedings with shared legal counsel.